jcarlson/teleport/Q_AND_A.md

 Beyond that, for high-volume systems, Ruby is probably not the _most_ performant runtime for this sort of application.
-I might use C or C++; something that compiles down to instructions closer to the metal.
+I might use C or C++; something that compiles down to assembly closer to the metal.

 ### 3. Is it possible for this program to miss a connection?

 Yes, since we are only polling every 10s, a connection can appear and disappear within a relatively short time nad therefore not appear on this list.
+Specifically, `/proc/net/tcp` is unlikely to be very helpful for detecting port scans, since the scanner doesn't typically stay connected on any port.

 ### 4. If you weren't following these requirements, how would you solve the problem of logging every new connection?